-- 5.24 The WOPS facilitates open employment of persons with disabilities by encouraging employers to engage persons with disabilities and render them with coaching and support through the provision of an allowance.
-The maximum allowance payable under the scheme to an eligible employer for engaging each person with disabilities having employment difficulties during the nine-month allowance period totalled \$60,000.
-In 2021, 1 137 placements were secured through the scheme. - 5.25 The LD has provided since September 2020 a retention allowance on a pilot basis to employees with disabilities who are employed through the SPD's referral services, so as to encourage them to receive and complete OJT, thereby stabilising employment.
+5.22 The WOPS facilitates open employment of persons with disabilities by encouraging employers to engage persons with disabilities and render them with coaching and support through the provision of an allowance.
+The maximum allowance payable under WOPS to an eligible employer for engaging each person with disabilities having employment difficulties during the ninemonth allowance period totalled \$60,000.
+In 2022, WOPS recorded 1 228 placements.